Bitangents of tropical plane quartic curves

 \begin{definition} The \emph {skeleton} of a plane tropical curve is the subgraph obtained by contracting all the leaf edges. \end{definition}

 To distinguish between a tropical line and a standard line in $\mathbb{R}^2$, we will refer to a standard line as \emph{Euclidean}.

 \begin{subsection}{Smooth tropical plane quartics} A smooth tropical plane quartic curve is obtained as the dual graph of a unimodular triangulation of the standard triangle $T$ with vertices $(0,0), (0,4), (4,0)$.
-Since any cycle of the graph contains an integer point, and the standard triangle contains 3 integer points in its interior, the genus of the tropical curve (i.e., the genus of its skeleton considered as a metric graph) is three.
+Each interior lattice point gives rise to a cycle in the dual graph, and the standard triangle contains three integer points in its interior, so the genus of the tropical curve (i.e., the genus of its skeleton considered as a metric graph) is three.

 As we will see in Proposition \ref{types}, there are four basic types of smooth tropical plane curves, examples of which are shown in Figure \ref{four_example_curves} along with the corresponding unimodular triangulations.
 We will affectionately refer to these four types as honeycomb, Mickey Mouse, one-bridge, and two-bridge, names that are clear when contracting all the infinite edges and leaves.